 All of our facilities are leased, including our principal operations and corporate headquarters in San Jose, California.
 We have research and development centers in the United States, France, Israel and Hong Kong.
 We have sales and service offices primarily in the U.S. and various locations in Europe and Asia.
-Our leases, which expire at various dates through June 2028, are for an aggregate of approximately 388,000 square feet of space, (this excludes 49,000 square feet of space that is vacant and available for sublease).
-Our San Jose lease, which expires in August 2020, is for approximately 143,000 square feet of such space.
+Our leases, which expire at various dates through March 2030, are for an aggregate of approximately 456,000 square feet of space (this excludes 49,000 square feet of space that is vacant and available for sublease).
+Our current San Jose lease, which expires in April 2020, is for approximately 143,000 square feet of such space and our new San Jose office lease, for approximately 65,000 square feet, will be occupied in May 2020.
 We have two business segments: Video and Cable Access.
 Because of the interrelation of these segments, a majority of these segments use substantially all of the properties, at least in part, and we retain the flexibility to use each of the properties in whole or in part for each of the segments.
 We believe that the facilities that we currently occupy are adequate for our current needs and that suitable additional space will be available, as needed, to accommodate the presently foreseeable expansion of our operations.